Endometriosis: Symptoms, Causes and Natural Support Strategies

 Vitamin D is an important factor in the prevention and treatment of many chronic diseases.
 Low levels of vitamin D have been associated with endometriosis (7).

 D3 is the biologically active form of vitamin D. It is more potent in raising and maintaining vitamin D concentrations than D2.
 Vitamin D3 is created in your skin in response to sun exposure.
 Aim to get 15-20 minutes of sun exposure daily.

 The best dietary sources of vitamin D are wild-caught salmon and fatty fish, cod liver oil, grass-fed butter, and raw cheese, egg yolks, mushrooms, and beef liver.
 The ideal range for vitamin D3 levels is between 50-80 ng/ml.
-It is important to keep vitamins D3 and K2 in balance which can be done by taking a Vitamin D3/K2 supplement such as D3/K2 Power.
+Get tested regularly and look to get regular sun exposure and take vitamin D3 supplements to optimize your levels.

 Detoxifying your liver can naturally balance hormones.
 Milk thistle protects the liver from damage and enhances the detoxification process.
 It speeds up estrogen clearance from the body.
 Milk thistle also contains a flavonoid complex which is important for protecting cells against free radical damage and inflammation.